Laws and Regulations

 • The date or time range of the production on the specific plot of land.

-• Information and identification of suppliers, traders and businesses in the supply chain of that commodity.
+• Information and identification of suppliers, traders, and businesses in the supply chain of that commodity.

 Small-sized operators will have the possibility to rely on larger operators to prepare their due diligence declarations.

-For Member States
+FOR Member States

 Member States shall designate one or more competent authorities responsible for carrying out the obligations arising from this Regulation.

-Compliance Checks and Controls:
+Compliance Checks and Controls

 The designated authorities will be required to carry out checks within their territories to establish whether operators and traders comply with this Regulation.
 The checks shall include: